A gift to scholarships at UNE can change lives

 - Contribute to an existing scholarship fund which may be general or tied to a specific academic School or residential college; or

-If you wish to establish a named scholarship rather than contribute to more general scholarship funds there are two alternative ways:
+If you wish to establish a named scholarship rather than contribute to a more general scholarship fund there are two alternatives, Endowed or Annual Scholarships.

 An annual Scholarship is one which is funded on a year to year basis.
 The donor gifts to the University and the money is used to support the student.
 A minimum agreement of 3 years is required but the donation may be made annually or up front.
 The minimum amount to establish an annual scholarship is $5,000 annually or $15,000 over three years.